Snehakrn/Intern_Crowd_Task2/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.

-📄 License

-This project is licensed under the [MIT License](LICENSE).

 📧 Contact

 If you have any questions, suggestions, or feedback, please contact at karnsneha2003@gmail.com.